-At least 24 dead after ferry carrying 139 capsizes in central Indonesia
+At least 24 dead after ferry carrying 139 sinks in central Indonesia

 Last month, passenger boat Sinar Bangun, carrying as many as 188 people, sank in Lake Toba in the northern part of Sumatra island with only 21 survivors.
 Only three bodies were found and rest remained unaccounted for.

-The wreckage was later found at a depth of 450 meters, but authorities did not attempt to lift it for lack of salvaging technology, and the search for victims ended earlier this week.
+The wreckage was later found at a depth of 450 metres (1,500 feet), but authorities did not attempt to lift it for lack of salvaging technology, and the search for victims ended earlier this week.

 Most Popular